Herintsalama Rajaonarivelo: Political career

 He began his government career as a technical advisor at the Ministry of Foreign Affairs from February 2019 to April 2020.

-On 20 October 2025, following the mass demonstrations that began on 25 September 2025 and evolved into the 2025 Malagasy coup d'état, he was appointed Prime Minister of Madagascar by interim President Michael Randrianirina.
+On 20 October 2025, following the mass demonstrations that began on 25 September 2025 and evolved into the 2025 Malagasy coup d'état, he was appointed Prime Minister of Madagascar by President Michael Randrianirina.
 Ruphin Zafisambo had been appointed a fortnight earlier by Andry Rajoelina, prior to the coup d'état.

+On 9 March 2026, President Michael Randrianirina dismissed multiple cabinet members and Rajaonarivelo himself, removing him as Prime Minister.